 10) What happens to your clients if you retire, are disabled, or die?

 The important thing is that your advisor has an effective plan in place so that you do not experience service issues in case of the unforeseen.
 Does he or she have a database and documentation plan in place so that a successor advisor can step in and help without forcing you to “retrain” the replacement on all of the issues that are important to you and your family?

 One Final Note . . .

 Be careful not to make your decision based on emotions and sales techniques.
 If you have a feeling in the pit of your stomach and feel uncertain, you need to take more time.
-By simply telling the advisor you need more time you will learn more about the advisor.
+By telling the advisor you need more time, you will learn more about the advisor.
 If he has your best interest at heart, he will honor your request.
-If she applies pressure, gets upset, tries to scare you, or pull back the offer you should be concerned.
-Use the scorecard technique I outlined to help you make a great decision.
+If she applies pressure, gets upset, tries to scare you, or pulls back the offer, you should be concerned.
+Use the scorecard technique I've outlined to help you make a great decision.